 - Lacto-Ovo vegetarian: consumes dairy and eggs but no meat

 - Lacto-vegetarian: consumes dairy but not eggs or meat

 - Ovo-vegetarian: consumes eggs but not dairy or meat

 To simplify things in this guide, we’ll use the blanket term ‘vegetarian’ to encompass all vegetarian-style diets.
 (Unless there’s a specific need to identify the individual styles if we’re talking about the risk of certain deficiencies.)

 Is a vegetarian diet healthy?
 Yes, but there are downsides

 Vegetarians are more health-focused and tend to exercise more, smoke and drink less, and lead healthier lifestyles than the typical omnivore (meat eater).
-So it’s difficult to say that these positive associations with health are down to diet or overall lifestyle.
+So it’s difficult to say that the health benefits are down to diet or overall lifestyle.

 When research has compared health-conscious vegetarians to omnivores, the ‘advantage’ of vegetarian diets largely disappears.
 Vegetarians are also more at risk of deficiencies in B12 and iron and are more likely to have lower bone mineral density and an increased risk of fractures.

 However, this isn’t to say you can’t be healthy as a vegetarian; there’s enough research suggesting that if you’re able to get all the nutrients your body needs and your diet is based on whole foods, it promotes good health outcomes and reduces your risk of chronic diseases.